 If you work in any commercial industry, then you’ve probably encountered one of these before.
 They are extremely useful in medical fields, food storage, nuclear facilities, vehicles, electronics, and pharmaceutical companies.
 Simply put, any person or company that needs the cleanest air possible is going to rely on one of these filters.
 There are very few competitive alternatives.

-We have also compiled a list of the top air purifiers to compare the best HEPA air purifiers available.
+We have also compiled a list of the top air purifiers available to compare the best HEPA air purifiers.

 Are you curious about HEPA filters, how they work, and whether you should consider investing in one for your home or business?
 We’ve compiled some of the most commonly asked questions as well as their answers.
 Hopefully, this FAQ will help you better understand exactly how useful a HEPA certification can be.